llorllale/llorllale.github.io/_posts/2022-12-07-k8s-kubeproxy.md

 ![pods-outbound.svg](/assets/img/k8s-networking/pods-outbound.svg)

-Next up, let's try to communicate to a server running inside one of our namespaces from outside.
+Next up, let's try to communicate to our server from the `client` namespace.

-### Inbound
+### From the physical network to our network namespaces

-We can try to reach `server` from `client` now that everything is set up and verified and see that it doesn't work:
+If we try to reach `server` from `client` we can see that it doesn't work:

 ```shell
 root@kind-control-plane:/# ip netns exec client curl -m 2 10.0.0.2:8080